TDW89/KOS-nav-tools/README.md

 ##gs_midpoint.ks
 Gives you the midpoint between point 1 and 2 along a great circle path.
 This is not as obviously useful as the others but I needed it for something I am working on so threw it in as well.

+##nav_latlng_move.ks
+This is for tweaking geopositions manually.
+It places an arrow at the declared latlng and then allows you to move it around using action groups.
+(The action groups are set up with the intention that they are mapped to the number pad).
+0 - exits the script.
+2 - moves the arrow south.
+3 - multiplies the movement by 0.1 (eg m -> cm -> mm).
+4 - moves west.
+5 - logs the position to a file.
+6 - moves east.
+8 - moves north.
+9 - multiplies the movement by 10 (eg mm -> cm -> m).
+NOTE: While changing to map view will increase the size of the arrows.
+Action groups don’t work so you cant move it.

+##nav_slope_quad.ks
+This gives the slope of a point and its bearing by sampling 4 points around it in a diamond shape.
+By declaring a bearing (otherwise just use 0) you can get the components of the slope along that bearing and at right angles to it.
+Also by declaring the incline as 1 it will give you a bearing up the slope and -1 will give you down the slope.
+By combining this with `gs_destination.ks` it is possible to have the script follow the slope up or down hill to find the flat landing location either at the top of the hill or at the bottom of a gully.
+(This is not necessarily the closest flat area but it is relatively easy to find by script).

+##nav_slope_tri.ks
+This works the same way as `nav_slope_quad.ks` except that it speeds up the calculation by using 3 points.
+The one you declared and 2 others 45deg either side of the declared bearing.
+This if the other script lags too mutch try this one.
+It is faster but the centre of the sample area is not the point you gave it but just past it.

+##demo_flight.ks
+This was me playing around.
+It doesn’t do anything useful automation wise but.
+It shows the relative height of the terrain in front of you as you fly around.

 #Creds
 Nivekk for creating kOS and Erendrake and Steve Mading for maintaining and advancing it to where it is today.